Azure/computer-vision-nextjs-webapp/README.md

 ## Set environment variables for the code

-The Next.js sample code provided relies on a `.env` file with the environment variables for all the resources we just created.
-We can use a simple command to put them into a file:
+The Next.js sample code provided relies on a `.env` file that includes the environment variables for all the resources we just created.
+We can use a simple command to put them into a file.

 ```bash
 cat > .env <<EOL